<<Prev Rule

 (17) Reprimand--A public and formal censure against a license.

 (19) Revocation--The withdrawal or repeal of a license.
-Revocation is established for minimum period of one year.

-(20) Staff--The investigative staff of the Board of Physical Therapy Examiners.
+(20) Staff--The investigative staff of the board.

 (21) Suspension--The temporary withdrawal of a license.
 The board may suspend for one day or a designated number of years or until a specified event occurs.

-Source Note: The provisions of this §343.1 adopted to be effective January 7, 1992, 16 TexReg 7645; amended to be effective August 17, 2014, 39 TexReg 6054
+Source Note: The provisions of this §343.1 adopted to be effective January 7, 1992, 16 TexReg 7645; amended to be effective August 17, 2014, 39 TexReg 6054; amended to be effective November 15, 2024, 49 TexReg 8912

 Link to Texas Secretary of State Home Page | link to Texas Register home page | link to Texas Administrative Code home page | link to Open Meetings home page